thehyve/transmart-core/transmart-batch/docs/data_formats/clinical.md

 - `Control Vocab cd`  IGNORED skip if you don't need Concept Type Column
 - `Concept Type`  Use this concept type instead of inferring it from the first row

+Special values for Data Label:
+- `SUBJ_ID` **Mandatory**.
+Used to indicate the column that contains the subject IDs.
+Use exactly once per data file.
+- `CATEGORICAL` for text

 Allowed values for Concept type:
 - `NUMERICAL` for numerical
 - `CATEGORICAL` for text